What's the Beta: A Dirtbag Guide to Bishop Bouldering

 One of the single best things about Bishop is how easy and affordable it is to camp there.
+Vanlife in Bishop is so incredibly chill.
 Unlike many other popular crags with limited public land and only expensive campground alternatives, Bishop is filed with free, dispersed camping options on the thousands of acres of BLM land.
 Just be careful not to accidentally camp on L.A. property (which the city owns due to water rights), but in these instances, there are always signs warning you.

 The Buttermilks roadside camping: There are tons of wide spots along Buttermilk Road, as well as along Highway 168 right before the Buttermilk Road turnoff.
 One of our favorite camp spots is actually out there because it’s so utterly private and peaceful.
 You can also camp at the Roadside Boulders parking lot, where plenty of climbers camp in order to have quick and easy access to the boulders.
 However, unless you are van camping, the round here is heavily trafficked, hard, and not ideal for tent camping.